rbdannenberg/soundcool/src/README.md

 - **Step 6**: Browser Setting
   - When trying to display the project, if the error `Uncaught TypeError: Cannot read property 'apply' of undefined` shows up in the browser console, it's because the redux devtools extension is not set up in the browser.
   - Search for the redux devtools extension and add it to your Chrome or Firefox.
+  - Note - This is a development tool and it's step won't be required in the production version

 Alternatively, if you just want to run the project front-end and want it to use a server hosted at X location, you can just